Important Investor Information

 Our financial stability

-As a leading provider of specialist investment services, Rowan Dartington manages £3.29 billion of assets.
-Since 2016, we have been part of St. James’s Place, one of the UK’s largest wealth managers with £148.4 billion* under management and a listing on the FTSE 100 Index.
+As a leading provider of specialist investment services, Rowan Dartington manages £3.7 billion of assets.
+Since 2016, we have been part of St. James’s Place, one of the UK’s largest wealth managers with £168.2 billion under management.

 Our regulatory obligations